cacilhas/kodumaro/docs/2020/11/logic-acc.md

 Let’s take [Prolog](https://www.swi-prolog.org/) as reference: Prolog has four types of clauses: [facts, rules, goals, and queries](http://www.ablmcc.edu.hk/~scy/prolog/pro02.htm).

 **Facts** are self-sufficient truths, they don’t depend on other facts or rules.
-For instance, “Anna is Bob’s friend,” that can be represented as following:
+For instance, “Anna and Bob are friends,” that can be represented as following:

     friend(anna, bob).